TamtamHero/speculos/README.md

-The goal of this project is to emulate Ledger Nano apps on standard desktop computers.
+The goal of this project is to emulate Ledger Nano and Ledger Blue apps on standard desktop computers.
 The emulator handles only a few syscalls made by common apps; for instance, syscalls related to app install, firmware update, or OS info aren't going to be implemented.

 ## Requirements